Ashisoma/Employee/README.md

 - **Onesmus Okali**

 ## Description
-This spring boot application with Postgresql database.
+This spring boot application with Mysql database.
 It is a employee management backend api with endpoint to varous functions for different entities that handle queries for the api.
 The front end of this application is done in [Angular](https://github.com/Ashisoma/employeemanagerapp)

 ## Technologies Used